 You may also be required to have a permit, depending on your state.
 However, at that point, I would just hire a professional to dig your well for you.

 How to Know Where to Dig Your Well For Water

 Next up is knowing exactly where to dig your well for maximum water supply and minimum work.

-Things to consider when considering how to know where to dig you’re well is how close you want your well to be to your house, and how expensive each location may be to drill.
+Things to consider when considering how to know where to dig you’re well are how close you want your well to be to your house and how expensive each location may be to drill.

 It doesn’t matter where you dig your well in several countries because you often end up with positive results.

 For example, If your geology is porous stone or sand, you shouldn’t have a problem.
-However, if your geology is rock, it will be slightly harder, like most of the US.
+However, if your geology is rock, it will be slightly harder, as most of the US.